 Wild budgies’ eggs are turned regularly during incubation, so you must do the same in an artificial setting.
-Ideally, you need to turn budgies’ eggs at least 4-8 times per day, or once hourly.
+Ideally, you should turn budgies’ eggs at least 4-8 times per day, or once hourly.

 Most bird breeders practice manual turning, but getting a self-turning incubator is more reliable.
-If you can’t buy one to supplement the auto-turning feature, give the eggs a 180-degree turn once a day.
+If you can’t buy one to supplement the auto-turning feature, give the eggs a 180-degree turn daily.

 The yolk of the egg is small compared to the white part of the egg (albumen).
 So, you can only achieve optimum vein growth if you place the eggs on their sides.

-If possible, get an incubator with a turning feature particularly made for budgie eggs.
-It’ll allow adjustable turning at set intervals, ensuring that the eggs are placed at the optimal angle.
+If possible, get an incubator with a turning feature for budgies’ eggs, as it’ll allow adjustable turning at set intervals, ensuring that the eggs are placed at the optimal angle.

 How To Incubate Budgie Eggs Without Incubator

-The key to successful egg hatching is maintaining a consistent temperature and humidity level during the incubation period.
+The key to successful egg hatching is maintaining a consistent temperature and humidity level during incubation.